amd-jnovotny/rccl/docs/how-to/debugging-guide.rst

       /opt/rocm/bin/hipconfig --full

-*  Verify the network settings and setup using the ``ibv_devinfo`` command.
-   This command displays information about the available RDMA devices and determines whether they are installed and functioning properly.
+*  Verify the network settings and setup.
+Use the ``ibv_devinfo`` command to display information about the available RDMA devices and determine whether they are installed and functioning properly.
+Run ``rdma link`` to print a summary of the network links.

    .. code:: shell

       ibv_devinfo
+      rdma link

 *  Determine the BKC version, if this information is known.